quozl/vk2rrt/README.md

 ## History

+A limited history of the repeated based on what I've been told or was involved in.

+* Albert club handed repeater over to Dubbo club on the understanding that the incorporated Dubbo club would invoice another radio network owner at the site,
 * 2006 application to Wireless Institude of Australia (WIA), for [equipment grant](2006-grant-equipment.pdf), total $1000, managed by Brett VK2CBD, linked VK2RRT with VK2RCD and VK2RCC,
 * 2007 Australian Amateur Radio Truck Driver's Club funded internet relay linking project, USD $170, proposed by Indy VK2XB,
 * 2008-08-09 YHI Power - Neuton Gel 2V 200AH x 6 Batteries $1135.20,